carrotquest/ios-sdk/README.md

 ## Turn off logs

-To turn off the debug logs from the SDK's built-in moya, and from the SDK itself, you need to add a special key to your project's info.plist.
+To turn off the debug logs from the SDK's built-in Moya and from the SDK itself, you need to add a special key to your project's info.plist.

 ```XML (Plist)
 <key>moyaLog</key>